 Abraham Lincoln Memorial Hospital is committed to high-quality patient-centered care.
 Our nationally and internationally recognized quality efforts aim to provide our patients with not only the safest, highest quality of care, but a singularly great patient experience.

-2017 International Hospital Federation Quality & Safety and Patient-Centered Care Excellence Award Honorable Mention, “Reaching New Frontiers of Quality and Safety Using an Innovative 30/30/30 Lean Six Sigma Approach.”
+2017 International Hospital Federation Quality & Safety and Patient-Centered Care Excellence Award Honorable Mention,“Reaching New Frontiers of Quality and Safety Using an Innovative 30/30/30 Lean Six Sigma Approach.”

 In 2013, 2014, 2015, 2016 and 2017, Abraham Lincoln Memorial Hospital was named among the nation's most wired hospitals by the Hospital and Health Networks, an industry-standard benchmark study that measures the level of information technology used in U.S. hospitals and health systems.

-Abraham Lincoln Memorial Hospital has been recognized by the Chartis Center for Rural Health/iVantage Health Analytics and the National Organization of State Office of Rural Health (NSOSRH) for overall excellence, reflecting top quartile performance among all rural hospitals in the nation.
+In 2017 and 2018, Abraham Lincoln Memorial Hospital has been recognized by the Chartis Center for Rural Health/iVantage Health Analytics and the National Organization of State Office of Rural Health (NSOSRH) for overall excellence, reflecting top quartile performance among all rural hospitals in the nation.
 The rankings are determined each year using iVantage Health Analytics Hospital Strength INDEX®, the industry’s most comprehensive and objective assessment of rural hospital performance.
 In partnership with NOSORH, iVantage Health Analytics has developed a data-driven program designed to identify excellence across a broad spectrum of indicators relevant to hospital performance and patient care.
 The Hospital Strength INDEX captures performance metrics for all rural and Critical Access Hospitals.

 Abraham Lincoln Memorial Hospital has been recognized as a 2011 and 2014 Top Performer on Key Quality Measures®by The Joint Commission, the leading accreditor of health care organizations in the United States.
 ALMH was recognized as part of The Joint Commission’s 2015 annual report “America’s Hospitals: Improving Quality and Safety,” for attaining and sustaining excellence in accountability measure performance for pneumonia, surgical care, venous thromboembolism, and immunization.
 ALMH is one of only 1,043 hospitals out of more than 3,300 eligible hospitals in the United States to achieve the 2014 Top Performer distinction.